nanogiants/appcom-styleguide-ios/README.md

 ### Library provision

-Libraries should be included using git submodules if compiled within the project itself or using an artefact repository (like sonatype nexus) if precompiled.
+Libraries must be included using git submodules if compiled within the project itself or using an artefact repository (like sonatype nexus) if precompiled.
 Provide a script for installing these if needed.
-The name of the script should be install-deps.sh and placed at the source root.
+The name of the script must be install-deps.sh and placed at the source root.
 Don't use any dependency managers like Cocoapods.

 ### Folder

 Dependencies should be found and structured at a well known place.
-Always place them under the `deps` folder at souce root.
-Precompiled libraries should be placed under the subfolder `lib` and the corresponding header files should be under the subfolder `include`.
-In the Xcode-Project the `Header Search Path` should contain the entry `$(SRCROOT)/deps/include` and the `Library Search Path` should contain `$(SRCROOT)/deps/lib`.
+Therefore these must be placed under the `deps` folder at the souce root.
+Precompiled libraries must be placed under the subfolder `lib` and the corresponding header files must be under the subfolder `include`.
+In the Xcode-Project the `Header Search Path` must contain the entry `$(SRCROOT)/deps/include` and the `Library Search Path` must contain `$(SRCROOT)/deps/lib`.

 **[back to top](#table-of-contents)**